British Forces Broadcasting Service: BFBS Radio stations

-BFBS currently has three main stations: BFBS the Forces Station (each with regional content), BFBS Radio 2 and BFBS Radio Gurkha.
-In addition, there are themed online stations under the BFBS branding; they are BFBS Beats, BFBS Rewind, BFBS Best of British, BFBS Edge and Samishran.
+BFBS currently has three main stations: BFBS the Forces Station (each with regional content), BFBS Radio 2 and BFBS Gurkha Network.
+In addition, there are themed online stations under the BFBS branding; they are Beats, Rewind, Best of British (replaced Unwind), Edge (formerly Dirt) and Samishran.

-BFBS Gurkha Radio broadcasts on AM and DAB in selected UK locations as well as on FM in the Falkland Islands, Afghanistan, Brunei, Nepal, Belize and on Ops.
+BFBS Gurkha Network broadcasts on AM and DAB in selected UK locations as well as on FM in the Falkland Islands, Afghanistan, Brunei, Nepal, Belize and on Ops.
 It provides programmes in Nepali, for the Gurkha units serving with the British Army.

 BFBS broadcast in Malta until 25 March 1979, when British forces left the islands.
 It ceased broadcasts from Berlin on 15 July 1994, following the end of the Cold War, German reunification, and the withdrawal of British forces from the city, after 33 years.
 The BFBS Berlin frequency was given up on 12 December 1994.
+BFBS broadcast in Hong Kong until 30 June 1997, before Chinese People's Liberation Army replaced British forces in the city.
 BFBS also broadcast on FM in Belize, from Airport Camp near Belize City.
 These broadcasts could also be received in eastern parts of Guatemala.
 It ceased broadcasting in Belize in August 2011.
 The station re-opened in 2016.